School Summer Garden Nights!

 We need your help to keep the school garden growing and to harvest for the farmers' market.
 Join us in the garden (corner of North and Stuart) on Monday evenings from 6-7pm during the summer break.

 During the break, garden produce is sold at the Douglass Farmers' Market to help fund the program.
 Come say hello Tuesday afternoons between 3-6pm at the Douglass Community Association.
 This week (7/29/14) we have -

-The Growing Matters Garden program strives to provide garden-based, hands-on learning opportunities for local youth and the larger community.
-Our main focus at this time is to support and coordinate activities at the Woodward Elementary School garden.
+The Growing Matters Garden program provides garden-based, hands-on learning opportunities for local youth and the larger community.
+Our main focus is to support and coordinate activities at the Woodward Elementary School garden.

 The Woodward School garden has areas for growing vegetables, herbs, strawberries, and flowers.
 During the school year classes enjoy the produce they have grown.
 Over the summer, a portion of the produce is sold at the Douglass Farmer's Market to help fund the program.

 Over 300 students are involved in learning activities in the garden each year!
 Students put their hands in the soil and better understand where their food comes from, how great it tastes right from the garden, and why growing organic is so important.
 We work closely with teachers to align lessons with state standards in science, math, and language arts.

 Grub) that explores healthy eating, gardening, cooking, and